The Shark Robot Error 2 message can pop up in a few different ways, but the cause of this error is usually the same.

 - The Roller brush is broken or malfunctioning.

-Step 1: Reboot your robot
+Step 1: Reboot the vacuum

-Like any other robotic vacuum, the Shark robot also uses an operating system that sometimes crashes due to software-related bugs.
-When a vacuum faces an internal software error, it misbehaves, like going in a circle or throwing an error code without any actual reason.
+Like any other robotic vacuum, the Shark robot uses an operating system that sometimes crashes due to temporary software-related bugs.

 - Locate the POWER button on the side of the Shark robot.